H G Wells - Father of Science Fiction or Boorish Philanderer?

 Eventually the tripod topples into the Thames at the end of the road between the church and Warren Lodge.
 It would have been where the willow tree is now.
 Its Martian chums come and take away the bits then retreat to Horsell Common to work on their Black Smoke rockets.

 Detour: If you do not want to retrace your steps back to the ferry, Walton Bridge is only a 3km detour.
 Return to the Chertsey Road and turn right.
 It morphs into Church Road.
 After 250m turn right at the roundabout into Russell Road.
 After 600m turn right at the roundabout into New Zealand road.
 Walton Bridge is 500m away.
 The current (6th) version of this bridge was only completed in 2013.
 It's a shame it isn't as pretty as the matchstick 1754 version painted by Canaletto (below).
 We tried to work out where Canaletto was standing.
 He was clearly looking south from the Middlesex bank with Mount Felix in the background.
 We reckon somewhere around Swan Walk.
 The footpath back to the rowing club car park is along the river bank on the Surrey side of the bridge.

 Apart from the battle at sea where the ironclad 'Thunder Child' defeats two tripods - hurrah, stick it to them humans! - this is where we lose interest.
-We don't like to think of Martians wiping out humanity as if we are insects.
+We don't like to think of Martians wiping out humanity as if we were insects.
 Still, it was fun while it lasted.